zqbai-jeremy/INORig/README.md

 (5) Download pre-trained model (Due to the sensitivity of face swapping, please email ziqian_bai@sfu.ca to request for the models.
+Please use your institution email.
 Sorry for the inconvenience and thank you for your understanding!) to "\<INORig directory\>/net_weights/".
 Need to create the folder.
 Unzip to get .pth files.
 "Ours.pth" is the basic version.
 "Ours(R).pth" is a more robust while less accurate version.
 Experiments in the paper are performed with these models.